-- Workstation Use:: This is concerned with the appropriate use of business workstation.
-This includes the electronic media and the computing elements saved under an immediate environment like the access of billing information workstation that can be accessed with no other running mode apps in the background browser.
+- Workstation Use:: This is concerned with the appropriate use of a business workstation.
+This includes the electronic media and the computing elements saved under an immediate environment like the access to billing information workstation that can be accessed with no other running mode apps in the background browser.

-- Administrative: The development, maintenance, selection and implementation of all the security features for ePHI protection by enforcing policies, actions and activities are included in the administrative HIPAA security rule.
-The HIPAA security rule mostly comprises of the administrative safeguards like managing the employee’s conduct associated with ePHI protection.
+- Administrative: The development, maintenance, selection, and implementation of all the security features for ePHI protection by enforcing policies, actions, and activities are included in the administrative HIPAA security rule checklist.
+The HIPAA security rule mostly comprises of administrative safeguards like managing the employee’s conduct associated with ePHI protection.
 Some of its features are given below:

 - Certain policies and procedures are defined in the HIPAA cyber security management process which aids in the detection, prevention, and correction of violations.
 A crucial risk analysis is first conducted and then the plan is implemented accordingly.